9thgradepublication/9thgradepublication.github.io/_texts/my-mother-s-rush-hour-subway-ride-test.md

 editor: Devan N.

 ---
     Knowing the bus was not an option,

-she ignited her run at **Kingsbridge Rd** ,
+    she ignited her run at Kingsbridge Rd ,

     packed like a sardine on the 4 train.

-She _accelerated_ downtown
+    She accelerated downtown

     towards dreams towards hope

-She flew on the _express_ track,
+    She flew on the express track,

     letting not one local station delay her

-At -**59 St-Lexington Av**-,
+    At -59 St-Lexington Av-,

     a vacant local train loomed near her.

     But she never left her spot.

     And despite twisted tracks and dilapidated signals,

-she made it to -**Fulton St**-
+    she made it to -Fulton St-

     just in time to switch to the A.

          And despite vandals who tried to stop her,

                she remained scratchless.

                       Many of her friends gave up.

                                 I saw them.

                                    Their expired motors, cracked windows, and dusty metal

-They never got past -**Euclid Av**-.
+                                                                                 They never got past -Euclid Av-.

     		                                                                  My mother pushed through that wall

                                                       And despite track fires, sick passengers and power outages,

-She arrived at -**Rockaway Blvd**- on time
+                                                                                    She arrived at -Rockaway Blvd- on time

                                                                                                                                   There I was,

                                                                                                                 sitting on the platform.

                                                                                                      I would embark on her journey.

                                                                                          And despite rain, snow, sleet and hail,

-she guided me to -**Howard Beach-JFK Airport**-,
+                                                                        she guided me to -Howard Beach-JFK Airport-,

                                                                          so that I could have the chance to go anywhere